 English as an Additional Language (E.A.L.) is provided for newly arrived students to Yeshivah who are at various stages of learning English.
-The students participate in an intensive, English language program on an individual and/or group basis, both in and out of the classroom.
+The students participate in an intensive, English language program on an individual and/or group basis.
 The program aims to develop students' English skills and prepares them to cope in the mainstream classroom.